 - Unbelievable enlargement capabilities and computer enhancement

 We can prove it!
-The top image is of a seven year old child with another office’s conventional, film X-ray machine.
-Because of his intuition and the way the child’s teeth looked, Dr. Don suspected that there might be a problem he couldn’t see, so he took his own digital X-ray so that he could to use computer enhancement.
+The top image (shown below) was taken of a 7-year-old child with a conventional film X-ray machine.
+Something looked suspicious to Dr. Don, so he took his own digital X-ray to allow for computer enhancement.

-The bottom image is Dr. Don’s digital X-ray.
-You can see clearly the extra tooth.
-Using digital X-ray technology, Dr. Don was able to diagnose and treat that child at an early age with no complications.
-This is just one example of how technology can improve Dr. Don’s ability to recognize problems at a young age.
+The bottom image is our digital X-ray.
+You can see clearly the extra tooth that we were able to diagnose and treat at an early age with no complications.
+This is just one example of how technology can improve our ability to recognize problems at a young age, and why all children should be seen by an orthodontist at age 7.

 Our digital system also allows us to be green!
 Digital X-rays and photos and records mean we’re…